English English Español Español العربية العربية

 What is Caring for MI Future?

 Caring for MI Future is a $100 million investment that will help more Michigan families find quality, affordable child care in their community by opening 1,000 new or expanded child care programs by the end of 2024.
-This initiative, led by the Michigan Departments of Education and Licensing and Regulatory Affairs (MDE & LARA), is part of a larger effort to expand access to quality, affordable child care for families, focusing on what entrepreneurs need most to open and expand child care businesses.
+This initiative, led by the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP), is part of a larger effort to expand access to quality, affordable child care for families, focusing on what entrepreneurs need most to open and expand child care businesses.
 To learn more visit https://www.michigan.gov/caringformifuture.

 What is IFF?
 How are they involved?